Banner image for Managing Team Members: Users and Roles

 • Headless requirement management workflows

-4. Keys inherit the creating user’s role and organization access
+4. Access tokens inherit your user’s role and organization access

 Security considerations: